 The Travel Advisory for Pakistan has been reviewed and reissued on Thursday, 3 July 2014

-This Advice was last issued on Tuesday, 05 November 2013.
+This Advice was last issued on Tuesday, 04 March 2014.
 It contains new information in the Summary (on 3 March 2014 extremists attacked a District Court House in F-8 Islamabad killing 13 and wounding 34).
 We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the very high threat of terrorist attack, kidnapping, sectarian violence and the unpredictable security situation.

 Further information is in the travel advice for Pakistan and our travel bulletin available at www.smartraveller.gov.au.